mmphego/mmphego.github.io/_posts/2019-07-06-Automating-the-creation-of-projects-with-Python.md

 # Demo

-Also I have challenged myself to VLog my work at least twice in a month (I am being optimistic).
+Also, I have challenged myself to VLog my work at least twice in a month (I am being optimistic).
 Below is a demo I made showing my function implementation and a code walk-through, so please subscribe and smash that notification bell so that you get the content while it is fresh.

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/oy4EqUjabrE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>
 Thank you for watching.